 I also remember feeling very bored by worksheets that required copying answers from textbooks and memorizing test facts that I never used again.
 Not surprisingly, when seeking a school for my own boys, I wanted a place that offered the kind of schoolwork that I loved as a kid and very little of what I thought of as make-work.

 You may remember times when your own homework was interesting, fun or helpful.
 You might also recall times when homework felt heavy or maybe even pointless.
 Our memories help form opinions about whether our kids’ homework is the right kind/wrong kind and if the amount is too much/too little/just right.

 As you think about schools for your own child, talk about your homework experiences and expectations with family members.
 Hearing each other’s best and worst homework stories can be very revealing (and entertaining) and may lead to deeper discussions about schooling.

 What is Friends School of Minnesota’s approach to homework?
-Learn about homework and other frequently asked questions at FSM.
+Learn about homework and other frequently asked questions at FSMN.